My Brother, My Brother and Me: Format

 MBMBAM takes the format of an advice show, where the McElroy brothers answer questions with a combination of silly and practical suggestions in the form of a rapid-fire comedy discussion.
 Early episodes used questions from various online sources, primarily Yahoo!
 Answers, as the podcast did not yet have an established audience to rely on for content.
 As the show gained popularity, the McElroy brothers were able to alternate between questions from listeners and questions from the Yahoo!
 Answers service.
-Each episode ended with Griffin reading a "Final Yahoo," which was left unanswered.
+Each episode ended with Griffin reading a "Final Yahoo," which was left unanswered; this was retired after Yahoo Answers shut down.